madasar/ARDroneDocker/README.md

 `docker run -e DISPLAY=:0 -v /tmp/.X11-unix:/tmp/.X11-unix -it ardrone2sdk bash --login -i`

-[via](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/) you may need to `xhost +` on a Linux host [see](http://stackoverflow.com/questions/28392949/running-chromium-inside-docker-gtk-cannot-open-display-0) and install xQuartz on a mac [see](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/).
-Not tested on OSX/windows.
+[via](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/) you may need to `xhost +` on a Linux host [see](http://stackoverflow.com/questions/28392949/running-chromium-inside-docker-gtk-cannot-open-display-0).
+On a mac, you will need to install xQuartz, [see](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/).

 To give the Docker container direct access to local networking, including the host's wifi connection: